 - The Implementation Review Team (IRT) is in the process of reviewing a policy document drafted by ICANN org's implementation support team.
 This document is based on input received from the IRT during the course of the implementation.

-- Due to complexities emerging from the IRT's discussions and work in other areas related to registration data directory services (RDDS) (e.g., implementation of the Registration Data Access Protocol ["RDAP"]), which is necessary to implement the Translation and Transliteration of Contact Information Working Group's policy recommendations), the implementation's projected announcement and effective dates have been extended into 2018 (see Timeframe below).
+- Due to complexities emerging from the IRT's discussions and work in other areas related to registration data directory services (RDDS) (e.g., implementation of the Registration Data Access Protocol ["RDAP"]), which is necessary to implement the Translation and Transliteration of Contact Information Working Group's policy recommendations), the implementation's projected announcement and effective dates are to be determined (TBD).

 - Board Approval: September 2015